dora-lee/seneca-prg550-2022-spring/setup/install-packages-for-ml.md

     ssh -L 8888:localhost:8888 pi@rpi-YourStudentID.local
     ```

-1. Start Jupyter server on Raspberry Pi in `/home/pi/workspace` directory
+1. Start Jupyter server on Raspberry Pi in `/home/pi/workspace` directory.  `workspace` will be the root folder for the server instance.
+(Create the `workspace` directory if you haven't)
     ```
+    cd ~/workspace
-    cd workspace # you should have already created this directory in /home/pi jupyter notebook --no-browser
+    jupyter notebook --no-browser
     ```